idleberg/Bootstrap-Listr/README.md

 ## Deployment

-Copy `app/` to your server, then rename `config.json-example` to `config.json` and edit your settings.
+Deploy `app/` to your server, if necessary rename `config.json-example` to `config.json`.
 All files that should be accessible in the browser go into the `_public` folder (you can change the folder in the config).
 Depending on your Apache settings, you might have to uncomment the `RewriteBase` setting in the `.htaccess` file (maybe add parent folder name after the slash.)

 ## Options